Model Evaluation & Validation

 Mathematical Foundation

-Model evaluation quantifies the difference between predicted and actual outcomes:
+Model evaluation quantifies the difference between predicted and actual outcomes through systematic performance measurement.

 Bias-Variance Tradeoff